Lie, associative and commutative quasi-isomorphism: Introduction

 \begin{para} Recall that two (commutative, associative, Lie, ...) differential graded algebras $A$ and $B$ are said to be \emph{quasi-isomorphic} if they can be linked by a zig-zag

 of morphisms of (commutative, associative, Lie, ...) algebras, each of which induces an isomorphism on homology. \end{para}

-\begin{para} A commutative dg algebra is in particular an associative dg algebra, which means that there are two a priori different notions of what it means for two commutative dg algebras to be quasi-isomorphic.
+\begin{para} A commutative dg algebra is in particular an associative dg algebra.
+This means that there are two a priori different notions of what it means for two commutative dg algebras to be quasi-isomorphic, since there are many more potential zig-zags in the larger category of associative dg algebras.
 One is led to ask: if two commutative dg algebras are quasi-isomorphic as associative dg algebras, must they be quasi-isomorphic also as commutative dg algebras?
 This turns out to be a surprisingly subtle question.
 Our first main theorem settles the question completely in characteristic zero. \end{para}

 \begin{thmA} Let $A$ and $B$ be two commutative dg algebras over a field of characteristic zero.
 Then, $A$ and $B$ are quasi-isomorphic as associative dg algebras if and only if they are also quasi-isomorphic as commutative dg algebras. \end{thmA}